dprog-philippe-docourt/django-qr-code/README.md

 # In your settings
 SERVE_QR_CODE_IMAGE_PATH = 'qr-code-image/'
 ```

+### Generating Image Object Representing a QR Code

+If you do not want to use Django tags for rendering QR code in a template, you can simply use the API in your code.
+For instance, `qr_code.qrcode.maker.make_qr_code_image` will return bytes representing an image according to the image_format passed in the `qr_code_options` parameter.

 ### Special encoding modes with qr_from_data and qr_url_from_data
 The tags **`qr_from_data`** and  **`qr_url_from_data`** produce results similar to those of `qr_from_text` and `qr_url_from_text`, but they avoid converting everything to text (UTF-8 encoded by default, or any supported charset depending on `encoding` option).